Get insider access

 Shark APEX UpLight

-The Shark Navigator Lift-Away Speed and Shark APEX UpLight are differently-designed vacuums with different use cases.
-The Navigator is a bulkier upright vacuum with a larger dirt compartment that does a better job on low and high-pile carpet.
-Meanwhile, the APEX is a corded stick/handheld vacuum that's much easier to maneuver, better built, and has fewer parts requiring regular maintenance.
+The Shark Navigator Lift-Away Speed and Shark APEX UpLight are differently designed vacuums with different use cases.
+The Navigator is a bulkier upright vacuum with a larger dirt compartment that does a better job on low and high-pile carpets.
+Meanwhile, the APEX is a corded stick/handheld vacuum that's much easier to maneuver, is better built, and has fewer parts requiring regular maintenance.
 It also clears slightly more debris on bare floors.

 Miele Dynamic U1 PowerLine

 The Miele Dynamic U1 PowerLine and the Shark Navigator Lift-Away Speed have different advantages, so you may prefer one or the other depending on your needs.
 The Miele has a noticeably more powerful motor, resulting in superior performance on bare floors and carpeted surfaces, and it's significantly better built.
-It's also easier to maintain and comes with a few more tools and brushes.
-That said, the Shark can be used in a handheld configuration and incurs virtually no recurring costs due to its bagless design and reusable filters.
+It's also easier to maintain and comes with more tools and brushes.
+That said, you can use the Shark in a handheld configuration, and it incurs virtually no recurring costs due to its bagless design and reusable filters.

 + Show more